Systems-and-Toolchains-Fall-2023/course-project-option-2-satijapratik/README.md

 mqtt_willmsg_len           | | Length of the MQTT "last will" message mqtt_willtopic             | | MQTT "last will" topic
-mqtt_willtopic_len         | | Length of the MQTT "last will" topic target                     | legitimate/dos/malformed/slowite/bruteforcenot, not null, | Attack or not, if attack then what kind dataset                    | boolean, not null | Test or Train data set
+mqtt_willtopic_len         | | Length of the MQTT "last will" topic target                     | legitimate/dos/malformed/slowite/bruteforcenot, not null, string | Attack or not, if attack then what kind dataset                    | boolean, not null | Test or Train data set